Avoid This Common Mistake When Trying to Build Muscle

 We’ve gone over this extensively before in other articles, so I hope that is pretty well-ingrained by now.

-Still, even being fully aware of the need to steadily progress, many guys will have a lot of trouble actually doing this.
+Still, even being fully aware of the need to steadily progress, many people will have a lot of trouble actually doing this.

 Sometimes it comes down to diet, sometimes it comes down to lack of intensity and focus – but many other times it comes down to something else entirely.